 Many retailers use data from third-party sellers to develop and also market competing products.
 There are brands that may be displeased with the low prices Amazon offers for their products.
 However, it’s a similar practice that is seen in a brick and mortar shop.
 An example of this is knock-off cereal brands.
 They’re typically placed next to the name brands and have lower price points.

-One of the drawbacks of selling products on Amazon is dealing with copycat versions of your products.
+One of the drawbacks of offering high-demand products on Amazon is dealing with copycat versions of your products.
 Instead of trying to fight this, brands can focus on improving their product quality and marketing efforts.

 Even though there is some controversy behind Amazon private label brands, it’s likely that they won’t go away.